DigitalPublishingToolkit/TOD51Archiving_Activism/md/07Chapter6.md

 I will pause on Benlloch’s final performance, *El fantasma invidente* (‘The blind ghost’),[^08Chapter6_37] which he enacted on the 16th of February 2018 at the opening of his exhibition *Miguel Benlloch.
-Cuerpo conjugado* in Seville (Figg.
-10-13).
+Cuerpo conjugado* in Seville (Figs. 6.10-13).
 Since I was not present, I can only report vicariously, relying on documentation and accounts, such as the words written by Santiago Eraso on his blog: